wayne-wu/webgpu-crowd-simulation/README.md

 ![](img/cohesion_debug.gif)  |![](img/nocohesion.gif) | ![](img/cohesion.gif)

 ### Obstacles Collision and Avoidance
-To add complexity to the scene, we support box-shaped obstacles in our implmentation.
+To add complexity to the scene, we support box-shaped obstacles in our implementation.
 The paper showcases walls as obstacles which can be modeled as line segments with short range collision constraint.
 We use a similar approach that considers each edge of the box as a wall constraint.